 "I love that I'm not just flying around the sky just delivering people from A to B, but actually involved hands on in the community, helping people in their greatest time of need."

-During his eight years with the RFDS, Steve has flown Beechcraft B200s to many emergencies, including complicated births in remote towns, outback road crashes and near fatal snake bites.
+Since starting with the RFDS in 2010, Steve has flown Beechcraft B200s and B350s to many emergencies, including complicated births in remote towns, outback road crashes and near-fatal snake bites.
 His flight paths span western Queensland to Cape York Peninsula, with one thing in common - the nearest Doctor is often thousands of miles away.

 "Most rural towns don't have hospitals, or potentially even a Doctor, and facilities like specialist burns, spinal and paediatric cardiology units are only in Brisbane or Townsville," he said.